-In early spring the plethora of bulbs around here is a delight.
+In early spring, the plethora of bulbs around here is a delight.

-To the far end of the platform a water tower is the main water supply along the line for thirsty steam engines.
+To the far end of the platform, a water tower is the main water supply along the line for thirsty steam engines.

-Immediately on leaving ‘Reeds Road’ the line curves to the right and climbing on a steady 1 in 130 gradient, the line ambles alongside the boundary of the museum, with glimpses of views across the adjacent fields and museum display area.
+Immediately on leaving ‘Reeds Road’, the line curves to the right and climbing on a steady 1 in 130 gradient; the line ambles alongside the boundary of the museum, with glimpses of views across the adjacent fields and museum display area.

-Passing the wind pump the train approaches ‘Waterhouses level crossing’, slowing to check that explorers crossing the line to visit the nearby RSPB reserve are clear.
-Beyond the crossing there is a small hut for use by the crossing keeper.
-This hut replaced a larger hut that was moved in 2006 from here for use further up the line as it severely impaired visibility of the crossing.
-Trees overhang this part of the line to form an almost tunnel like effect.
+Passing the windpump, the train approaches ‘ Waterhouse’s level crossing’, slowing to check that explorers crossing the line to visit the nearby RSPB reserve are clear.
+Beyond the crossing, there is a small hut for use by the crossing keeper.
+This hut replaced a larger hut that was moved in 2006 from here for use further up the line as it severely impaired the visibility of the crossing.
+Trees overhang this part of the line to form an almost tunnel-like effect.

 Soon the site of an earlier water tower appears on the right.
-The remnants of the sleeper built base and a water tap is now all that remain.
+The remnants of the sleeper built base, and a water tap is now all that remains.
 Steam trains used to stop here on uphill journeys to top up their tanks.
 The start away from here was sometimes difficult, especially if the rails were wet as the gradient also steepens to 1 in 50 at this point.
 So the repositioning of the locomotive watering facilities to Reeds Road in 2014 was a blessed relief to all steam train drivers.

-Conifer trees brush against the left of the train and museum buildings encroach to the right.
+Conifer trees brush against the left of the train, and museum buildings encroach to the right.
 This section of line is known as the ‘Village tramway’!

-The line, still climbing; now swings to the right behind the ‘Old Schoolhouse’.
-To the left is the last of the storage sidings with its collection of oddments of rolling stock ending in a substantial buffer stop.
+The line, still climbing, now swings to the right behind the ‘Old Schoolhouse’.
+The last of the storage sidings is to the left with its collection of oddments of the rolling stock ending in a substantial buffer stop.
 The ¼ milepost is passed in the bank to the left.
-The gradient steepens once more to 1 in 50 for a final pull up to ‘Oatlands’ station, this stretch of the line is colloquially known as Dogger Bank!
-Trains have been known to slip to a halt on this section as trees overhang and the rail can become very greasy.
+The gradient steepens once more to 1 in 50 for a final pull up to the ‘Oatlands’ station; this stretch of the line is colloquially known as Dogger Bank!
+Trains have been known to slip to a halt on this section as trees overhang, and the rail can become very greasy.
 Much of the light section rail of the original First World War tramway track that served the adjacent forestry land has now been reused as fence posts along the line side.

-The station building at Mills Wood has the body of a former Horndean and Portsmouth horse drawn tram that is being entombed into a purpose made shelter complete with an impressive canopy.
+The station building at Mills Wood has the body of a former Horndean and Portsmouth horse-drawn tram that is being entombed into a purpose-made shelter complete with an impressive canopy.
 This station is becoming increasingly important as the main station for museum event days throughout the summer months.